 During the Media, Environment and Tourism Conference there was much discussion about how authors and publishers can improve their working relation.
 Author Richard Mahler presented the following list of things publishers can do to improve sales:

 1) Distributed the book widely in-country, particularly among lodges, outfitters, stores, eco-destinations, and travel agencies that cater specifically to likely readers.

 2) Make comp copies available to journalists and publications covering the market.

 3) Donate a percentage of book income to local environmental organizations or programs that are deemed worthy and legitimate.
 This could be used as a promotional tool as well as giving back some money to people who are trying to preserve what the book is describing.

 4) Hire a specialist in marketing to travel agents, media outlets, travel bookstores, and others who are in a position to promote the book to those with an obvious interest.

-5) Cover the expenses of an author who is ready to do a “road show” promoting his/her new book.
+5) Help cover the expenses of an author who is ready to do a “road show” promoting his/her new book.